Vincent van Gogh: Letters

 There are more than 600 letters from Vincent to Theo and around 40 from Theo to Vincent.
 There are 22 to his sister Wil, 58 to the painter Anthon van Rappard, 22 to Émile Bernard as well as individual letters to Paul Signac, Paul Gauguin, and the critic Albert Aurier.
 Some are illustrated with sketches.
 Many are undated, but art historians have been able to place most in chronological order.
 Problems in transcription and dating remain, mainly with those posted from Arles.
 While there, Vincent wrote around 200 letters in Dutch, French, and English.
 There is a gap in the record when he lived in Paris as the brothers lived together and had no need to correspond.

 The highly paid contemporary artist Jules Breton was frequently mentioned in Vincent's letters.
 In 1875 letters to Theo, Vincent mentions he saw Breton, discusses the Breton paintings he saw at a Salon, and discusses sending one of Breton's books but only on condition that it be returned.
 In a March 1884 letter to Rappard he discusses one of Breton's poems that had inspired one of his paintings.
-In 1885 he describes Breton's famous work The Song of the Lark as being "fine".
-In March 1880, roughly midway between these letters, Van Gogh set out on an 80-kilometre trip on foot to meet Breton in the village of Courrières; he was intimidated by Breton's success and the high wall around his estate, and returned without making his presence known.
+In 1885, he describes Breton's famous work The Song of the Lark as being "fine".
+In March 1880, roughly midway between these letters, Van Gogh set out on an 80 km trip on foot to meet Breton in the village of Courrières; he was intimidated by Breton's success and the high wall around his estate, and he returned without making his presence known.
 It appears Breton was unaware of Van Gogh or his attempted visit.
 There are no known letters between the two artists and Van Gogh is not one of the contemporary artists discussed by Breton in his 1891 autobiography Life of an Artist.